gvwilson/sdxjs/conclusion/index.md

 or tools like [Redux][redux],
 [web components][web-components],
 and [OAuth][oauth]?
+How about an accessibility checking tool like [WAVE][webaim-wave] (which we have used while building this site)?
 Building small versions of these would be excellent semester-long projects for undergraduate software engineering classes, and would help programmers at all stages of their careers.